IntrovertInsaan/pacwatch/README.md

 and builds an in-memory view of your installed packages.

-Reverse dependencies are computed automatically by scanning package dependency information—no extra database is maintained.
+Reverse dependencies are computed automatically by scanning package dependency information — no extra database is maintained.

 ---